How it Works: Track Notes

 FOLLOW THE STEPS: BEFORE YOU GO

-1. The first thing to do is download Google Earth Pro.
+1. The first thing to do is download Google Earth Pro (Free golf apps work too).
 This app can search any golf course and has a measuring tool to give you accurate yardage.

 2. Then using the mapping function you can plot where you want to drive the ball.
 What the best approach angle is.
 The hazards and obstacles you face.
 And then map out your game plan.
 Just like professionals do with their yardage books.
 And best of all, it’s tailored to your individual game.

 3. Again, we encourage you to talk to the head pro for any other local knowledge he or she may impart.
 THAT’S IT!

 PRACTICE ROUND: FIRST HAND KNOWLEDGE

 1. The best thing to do is go to the course and play a practice round.
 Make sure you bring your laser range finder to plot distance of obstacles.

 2. Talk to the course pro.
 He/She will let you know if there are any local rules to follow.
 (Breaks towards ocean, away from mountains, etc.)

 Sample Page (click image to see larger version). |FEATURED IN GOLF DIGEST : NEW STUFF